ctsit/nipype-pbs-workflows/doc/README_dcm2nii.md

+# Steps to execute the dcm2niiconverter script:

-# Login to research computing machine:
+## Login to research computing machine:

 Login to your research computing machine from the terminal using your credentials as follows:
 	ssh <username>@hipergator.rc.ufl.edu

-# Steps to execute dcm2niiconverter.py script:

-## Loading necessary modules
+## Loading necessary modules:

 Following is the list of software modules that are required to be loaded in the research computing machine to run bedpostx: